Azure/device-simulation-dotnet/docs/ENVIRONMENT_VARIABLES.md

 * `PCS_CORS_WHITELIST` [optional, default empty]: the web service cross-origin request settings.
 By default, cross origin requests are not allowed.
   Use `{ 'origins': ['*'], 'methods': ['*'], 'headers': ['*'] }` to allow
-  any request while developing.
-In Production CORS is not required.
+  any request during development.
+In Production CORS is not required, and should be used very carefully if enabled.
 * `PCS_AUTH_ISSUER` [optional, default empty]: the OAuth2 JWT tokens
   issuer, e.g. `https://sts.windows.net/fa01ade2-2365-4dd1-a084-a6ef027090fc/`.
 * `PCS_AUTH_AUDIENCE` [optional, default empty]: the OAuth2 JWT tokens